pirovc/ganon/docs/default_databases.md

 \* in GB -> the size of the database and the approx. RAM needed to build and use it.

 - As a rule of thumb, the more the better, so choose the most comprehensive sub-set as possible given your computational resources
-- Databases can have a fixed size/RAM usage with the `--filter-size` parameter (without `--hibf`).
+- It is possible to build databases that consume a fixed size/RAM usage.
 Beware that smaller filters will increase the false positive rates when classifying.
 Other approaches [can reduce the size/RAM requirements with some trade-offs](#reducing-database-size).
 - Alternatively, you can build one database for each organism group separately and use them in `ganon classify` in [any order or even stack them hierarchically](../classification/#multiple-and-hierarchical-classification).
 This way combination of multiple databases are possible, extending use cases.

 Further examples of commonly used database can be found [here](../custom_databases/#examples).